What Are the Seat Belt Laws in Massachusetts?

 Need Help Understanding Massachusetts Seat Belt Laws?
 Call Us Today

-If you sustained injury in a car accident that a seat belt would not have prevented, the experienced Massachusetts car accident injury lawyers at the Law Office of John J. Sheehan may be able to help. to hear more, schedule your first appointment by calling us at (617) 925-6407.
+If you sustained injuries in a car accident that a seat belt would not have prevented, our experienced attorneys may be able to help.
+For a free case evaluation with the Boston personal injury lawyers at the Law Office of John J. Sheehan, call us at (617) 925-6407.